RobinCugny/AutoXAI/README.md

 # AutoXAI
-A framework to automatically select the XAI solution you need
+A framework for selecting and tuning the XAI (eXplainable AI) solutions you need.

 ## Acknowledgement
-This framework has been proposed in 'link here'.
+This framework has been proposed in [this paper](https://arxiv.org/abs/2210.02795 "AutoXAI: arXiv version").
 It is a collaboration between IRIT and SolutionData Group and the authors are Robin Cugny, Julien Aligon, Max Chevalier, Geoffrey Roman Jimenez and Olivier Teste.

+Special thanks to Elodie Escriva for helping me with MMD-critic code and for her advice.
+Thanks to Vincent Fraysse for the help he gave me on the code, the scientific discussions and his unfailing support.

 ## Launch experiment of the paper:
 ```